-From 1977 when Lucile was 66 years old until the early 2000s when Lucile moved from Massachusetts to Washington State to live near her children, Lucile participated actively in the Theological Opportunity Program (TOP) at Harvard Divinity School.
+From 1977 when Lucile was 66 years old until the early 2000s when Lucile moved from Massachusetts to Washington State to live near her children, Lucile was also a long term and loyal participant in the Theological Opportunity Program (TOP) at Harvard Divinity School.

 “This religiously oriented group (TOPs) brings together women from congregations of many faiths for two lecture series a year.
 The lectures in each series are in response to questions whlch we, predominantly lay women, have formulated after hours of discussion about our individual and common theologioal concerns.”

 Lucile was among several UU women who actively participated.
 It was organized by Elizabeth Dobsen-Gray, a feminist theologian and author.